QinCai-rui/PicoCube/JOURNAL.md

 upon repeatition of the test on other sensors, another one (with clearly visible damage) turned out to be faulty...
 OOF.
 Two in a row, that leaves 3 working sensors left, and 2 in use, leaving **only** 1 backup sensor.
 URGHHH..
 I WANT SOME BACKUP SENSORS SO I DONT HAVE TO FEAR THAT A TOUCH WILL BREAK ONE!!!
 But it is what it is, and I decided it was enough work for one day.

-WIP: this entry is not complete
+WIP: this entry is not complete. need to have dinner now.....